Peeling Bipartite Networks for Dense Subgraph Discovery: Dense bipartite subgraphs

-We introduce $k$-tip subgraphs to identify dense regions.
-Our approach enables building hierarchical relations among the subgraphs which results in a global tree structure that represents significant regions in the graph with various sizes and densities.
-Our technique is motivated by the intensity of vertex participations in the butterfly structures. {\boldmath$k$}\textbf{-tip} bipartite subgraph is defined as follows:
+We introduce the $k$-tip to identify the vertex-induced subgraphs with many butterflies.
+Our approach enables building hierarchical relations among the subgraphs which results in a global tree structure that represents the significantly dense regions in the graph with various sizes and densities. $k$-tip measures the intensity of vertex participations in the butterfly structures.
+It is defined as follows: